 - Or, you can freeze them for up to two months, and then you can grab one in the morning or any time when you need a quick and healthy snack.

-Looking for More Low Carb Keto Snacks?
+Looking for More Protein Snacks?
 Try these:

 No-Bake Peanut Butter Protein Balls – Low Carb Energy Bites